20 AWESOME Things To Do In Rarotonga With Kids.

 • Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world.
+Everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 • SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

-• World Nomads – Travel insurance tailored for longterm travel and nomads (including those who have already left home).
+• World Nomads – Travel insurance tailored for longterm travel and nomads including those who have already left home.
+Make sure you have travel insurance before traveling to the Cook Islands!

-We are the Steiners: Sarah, Gavin, Harry and Oscar – a family from New Zealand with a love of travel and adventure together… Especially where it takes us off the beaten track!
+Hi!
+We are the Steiners.
+We're a family from New Zealand with a love of travel and adventure - especially where it takes us off the beaten track!
+We've been travelling full-time for over six years now all around the world and our favourite thing is to share that joy of adventure.

-Away with the Steiners uses affiliate links.
+Hi there!
+This is just our disclosure statement - because Away with the Steiners uses affiliate links.
 That means that if you buy something through these links, we may earn a commission at no extra cost to you.

-4 thoughts on “20 AWESOME things to do in Rarotonga with kids”
+4 thoughts on “20 AWESOME Things To Do In Rarotonga With Kids.”

 1. What a superbly evocative description of life in Rarotonga.
 I can’t wait to come – all 20 ideas sound like fun!